Vkeat660/digitalocean-dcos-cassandra/README.md

 ## Installing Cassandra on DC/OS ##

 In the output from terraform you should have been given a link, but likely it will need 5-10 minutes for it to work.
-Go grab your favorite caffinated beverage.
+Go grab your favorite caffeinated beverage.

 Once it starts working, login with your github account to create the admin account.